iderres/textextractor/README.md

    <version>3.1.0</version>
 </plugin>
 ```
-- from terminal issue the command with arguments as follows:
+- from terminal issue the command with arguments as follows (not working at this moment):
 ```shell
 mvn exec:java -Dexec.mainClass=Main -Dexec.args="--extract -i H:\html-corpus -o H:\extracted-text"
 ```